djalbat/watchful-cli/README.md

   --debug|-d                                     Debug, that is enable source maps

-  --metrics|-m                                   Show metrics, that is the times taken
+  --metrics|-m                                   Show metrics, that is file counts and times

   --quietly|-q                                   Run with almost no console logging

-  --parallel|-p                                  Transpile in parallel

   --entry-file|-b                                Entry file path